iter-tools/iter-tools/README.md

 ```

 ## Iter
-This tries to return an iterator from a value.
+It tries to return an iterator from a value.
 This is useful for 2 reasons:
-* you can consume the iterator using the "next" method without worrying if it is a string, array or an iterable etc.
+* you can consume the iterator using the "next" method without worrying if it is a string, array, an iterable etc.
 * allows to iterate over a simple object

 If the value is an object with a "Symbol.iterator" attribute: it initialise and return the iterator (arrays, maps, sets and strings for example).
-If the value is already an iterator, it returns the generator itself.
+If the value is already an iterator, it returns itself.
 If the value is a generator, it initialises it and returns the iterator.
 If the value is an object, it returns an iterator iterating over attribute/value pairs.
 ```js